strise/gintonic/packages/gintonic/README.md

 enum_type_transformation : description? "transform" "enum" type_selector enum_values_transformation?
 ```

-When transforming an enum, only aliasing and documentation is availalbe.
+When transforming an enum, only aliasing and documentation is available.
 The number of enum values
-in the source and target schema must be the same, therefor all enum values not provided will be
-transfered from the source schema as is.
+in the source and target schema must be the same, therefore all enum values not provided will be transferred from the source schema as is.
 Enum aliasing is not supported.

 #### Enum values transformation